-With DMCA takedowns becoming more regular and bans being handed out after three strikes, it is important that you keep your channel protected by playing copyright free music on your stream.
+Yes, you can play music on Twitch although all songs must be copyright free.
+With DMCA takedowns becoming more regular and bans being handed out after three strikes, it is important that you keep your channel protected by following the TOS guidelines.

-Jingle Punks Music can be accessed through StreamLabs OBS’ App store for $4.99 per month (there is a free trial).
-It grants you access to their library of no-copyright music of over 100,000 songs in over 100 categories.
+One of the many benefits of Streamlabs Prime (their premium plan) is access to Jingle Punks Music and their library of over 100,000 songs in over 100 categories.
 The music sounds professional and clearly mimics the genre of your choice.
 You have the option of using their pre-made playlists or creating your own.

 As this app is created with streamers in mind, there are a couple of great features.
 The first is that you can set up customized notifications for your steam when the song changes.
 You can also set up the music so that your audience hears it, but you don’t.
 This is helpful when you are gaming and you must pay attention to in-game sounds or Discord.

 3. Pretzel Rocks